robisim74/qwik-speak/docs/extract.md

 - `format` The format of the translation files.
 Default to `'json'`
 - `filename` Filename for not scoped translations.
 Default is `'app'`
 - `fallback` Optional function to implement a fallback strategy
+- `autoKeys` Automatically handle keys for each string.
+Default is false
 - `keySeparator` Separator of nested keys.
 Default is `'.'`
 - `keyValueSeparator` Key-value separator.
 Default is `'@@'`